Steps to Remedy a "Skin Freak Out"

 5. Hydration is Key

 As I mentioned earlier, I try to drink close to a gallon of water each day.
 In addition to that, as soon as the winter months begin, an air humidifier becomes a non-negotiable.
 The colder temperatures tend to mean we turn on the very drying heaters, which then gives us even drier skin!
 Supplementing with an air humidifier is probably the fastest skin changing savior that I know!
+Additionally a water purifying filtration system for washing your face is an absolute must.

 6. Skin Steaming Hamams